pydicom/pynetdicom/docs/tutorials/create_scu.rst

 The SCP will continue to run until you interrupt it, either by closing the terminal or by pressing ``CTRL+C``.
-Keep the application running in the background for the rest of the tutorial, but you may wish to look at it's output every now and then to get a feel for what's happening at the other end of the association.
+Keep the application running in the background for the rest of the tutorial, but you may wish to look at its output every now and then to get a feel for what's happening at the other end of the association.